This overview will introduce you to the most important user interface elements of Stage Traxx 3.

 In the queue or in a playlist songs may show a grey down arrow on the right side of the cell.
 This indicates that autoplay for a playlist (grey arrow) or for this song (color arrow) is enabled.
 This means that once the song finishes playing, the next song will automatically start playing.

 You can always swipe songs to the left and in advanced queue mode also to the right to reveal actions that can be performed on the song.

 Songs can be displayed with colored backgrounds:

 The blue PLAY marker indicates that this song is on top of the queue and loaded into the player.

 The second song in the queue is marked with a yellow NEXT marker.
 Once the currently playing song has finished, this will become the new current song.

-If an audio file for a song can not be opened, the song will be shown with this red MISSING marker.
+If an audio file for a song can't be opened, the song will be shown with this red MISSING marker.
 To repair this situation, open song details by tapping on .
 Here you can see which filename is expected.
 You can then copy the audio file with this name via the Files app into Stage Traxx.

 The mini player is a quick way to control playback from any screen you are on.
 It has a big play/stop button, displays the song title and has a waveform overview which you can use to quickly seek to a certain position in the song.
 The time display can be switched from showing elapsed time to remaining time by tapping on it.